John Thomason

-John William Thomason Jr. (28 February 1893 – 12 March 1944) was a lieutenant colonel in the United States Marine Corps, as well as an author and illustrator of several books and magazine stories.
+John William Thomason Jr. (28 February 1893 – 12 March 1944) was an American author, illustrator, and a military officer.
+He served as a Captain in the United States Marine Corps.

-Military and literary career
+Early life and family

 Thomason was born in Huntsville, Texas, the son of a physician and the grandson of Confederate General James Longstreet's chief of staff Major T. J. Goree.

 He enlisted in the United States Marine Corps on 6 April 1917 and served until his death in 1944.
 In 1917 Thomason married Leda Bass; they had one son, John "Jack" W Thomason III, born in 1920.
-After serving as a Marine in World War II, Jack died in an airplane crash in Calcutta, India, in 1947.
+After serving as a U.S. Marine in World War II, Jack died in an airplane crash in Calcutta, India, in 1947.

+Career

-During World War I Thomason served as the executive officer of the 49th Company, 1st Battalion, 5th Marine Regiment and was awarded the Navy Cross.
+During World War I, Thomason served as the executive officer of the 49th Company, 1st Battalion, 5th Marine Regiment and was awarded the Navy Cross.
 Thomason served in Cuba, Haiti, and Nicaragua.
 He led the Horse Marines at the Legation in Peking, commanded the 38th Company in China, commanded the Marine Detachment of the USS Rochester (CA-2), and was promoted to lieutenant colonel commanding the 2nd Battalion, 6th Marine Regiment at San Diego, then was assigned to the Office of Naval Intelligence prior to the attack on Pearl Harbor.
 At the beginning of American involvement in World War II, Thomason was assigned to Admiral Chester Nimitz's staff as an inspector of Marine installations and visited Guadalcanal during the fighting.
 The U.S Navy destroyer USS John W. Thomason (DD-760) was named after him.